 1. Explain the origin and development of constitutional democracy in the United States - Assesses CT and COM with Chapter Critical Thinking Assignments 2.
 Demonstrate knowledge of the federal system - Assesses CT and COM with Chapter 3 Critical Thinking Assignments 3.
 Describe separation of powers and checks and balances in both theory and practice - Assessed CT and COM with Chapter 2, 4, 8, 11 Critical Thinking Assignments 4.
 Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government - Assesses CT and COM with Chapter 2, 4, 8, 11 Critical Thinking Assignments 5.
 Evaluate the role of public opinion, interest groups, and political parties in the political system - Assesses SR with Chapters 6 and 10 Critical Thinking Assignments 6.
 Analyze the election process - Assesses SR with Chapter 7 Critical Thinking Assignments 7.
-Describe the rights and responsibilities of citizens - Assesses PR with Opinion Paper, Participation, Rights and Responsibilities.
+Describe the rights and responsibilities of citizens - Assesses PR with Opinion Paper, Participation, Rights, Responsibilities.
 8. Analyze issues and policies in U.S. politics - Assesses CT, COM, and PR with Opinion Paper - Issues and Policies.

 Class Attendance Policy: For this course, I will submit an attendance report each for each class time.
 Students who are in class will be marked "present."
 Students can be placed on academic probation or lose financial aid for non-attendance.
 If you are late, it is your responsibility to make sure the instructor counts you as present.

 The class participation grade will be based on the student's attendance.

-The class participation score will be based on the student's attendance.
-You cannot participate if you are not in class.

-- For Monday/Wednesday/Friday class: - 4 unexcused absences = 50 on Class Participation score - 5 unexcused absences = 0 on Class Participation score. - More than 8 unexcused absences will result in a grade of 'F' for this course. - Three tardies will be counted as one absence. - For Tuesday/Thursday class: - 3 unexcused absences = 50 on Class Participation score - 4 unexcused absences = 0 on Class Participation score. - More than 6 unexcused absences will result in a grade of 'F' for this course. - Three tardies will be counted as one absence. - If you are late, it is your responsibility to make sure the instructor counts you as present. - Excessive absences will be referred to the Vice-President of Academics and Student Affairs and/or Assoc.
-Dean of Education.
+For Monday/Wednesday/Friday class:

+- 4 unexcused absences = 50 on Class Participation score - 5 unexcused absences = 0 on Class Participation score

+- Three tardies will be counted as one absence. - More than 8 unexcused absences may result in a grade of 'F' for this course. - If you are late, it is your responsibility to make sure the instructor counts you as present. - Excessive absences will be referred to the Vice-President of Academics and Student Affairs